michelfernandez/cove/site/content/english/_index.md

 {{< side-by-side >}}
 {{% richtext %}}
-## Legally binding signatures
+## Sign with legal validity
-You sign legally binding at the push of a button, regardless of time and place, with a qualified electronic signature in accordance with Swiss and EU law (ZertES and eIDAS).
+Sign at the push of a button, independent of time and place, legally valid according to Swiss and EU law.
 {{% /richtext %}}

 {{< picture image4 391 "Three people legally sign a document online" >}}